 Windows 10 is designed to deliver updates for the supported lifetime of the device.
 Two types of updates may be provided: quality updates and feature updates.
 Quality updates include both security and non-security updates and are typically targeted to be released once a month.
-Feature updates include quality updates as well as add new features to Windows 10 and are typically provided twice a year.
+Feature updates also include security and non-security fixes as well as new features to Windows 10 and are typically provided twice a year.
 Ensuring that your device receives these updates and is kept up-to-date is important for your device security.
 Windows 10 periodically checks for updates so you don’t have to.
-When an update is available – and if sufficient disk space is available on your device - it will be automatically installed.
-So that Windows 10 continues to stay updated, it’s important to ensure your device has sufficient available space.
+When an update is available—and sufficient free disk space is available on your device—it will be automatically installed.
+So that Windows 10 continues to stay updated, it’s important to ensure your device has sufficient free space.
 See additional applicable details in the following notes.

 Important notes about updates: